County Commissioners

 Chairperson: Economic Development Committee; Public Works Committee

-Assignments: Planning Board; Salem County Improvement Authority; South Jersey Economic Development District
+Assignments: Salem County Improvement Authority; Veteran’s Advisory Board

 After attending Gateway Regional High School and Gloucester County College, Ed graduated from Rutgers University with a BS in Business Management and Marketing.
 Professionally, Ed has been involved in real estate for 34 years including sales, brokerage, landlord, tax liens, and private investment.